AnneJ17/android-cheat-sheet/README.md

 * **APK file**

   An android project is composed of Java code, app resources, and the manifest file.
-Gradle starts the build by compiling an app's Java files into Dex bytecode.
+Gradle starts the build by compiling an app's Java files into Dex bytecode and resources folder into single class file called R.java using the aapt (android asset packaging tool) tool.
 Gradle zips the Dex bytecode, the app resources, and manifest into a single APK file.
 The APK file can be installed on an android emulator or an android device, or the APK can be published in Google Play Store where others can download the app.

 * **Android SDK**